 Why you are cooking this tonight

 It has a reputation for being a pain to make at home, which is half-true.
-The broth takes time (4 hours), but it is completely hands-off once it is simmering.
-You set it going before lunch, read a book, go for a walk, come back at 5pm and build bowls in 8 minutes.
-It is in fact one of the easiest weekend dinner parties you can host for 6 people.
+The broth takes time, four hours roughly, but it is completely hands-off once it is simmering.
+You set it going at 12.30pm on a Saturday, read a book, walk to the bottle shop, watch a movie, come back at 5pm, and build bowls in eight minutes flat.
+It is in fact one of the easiest weekend dinner parties you can host for six.

 The spice blend is everything.
-Char your onion and ginger, toast your whole spices, and rinse your bones.
-Those three steps separate muddy boring pho from clear perfumed pho.
-Skip them and you might as well open a can of beef stock.
+Char your onion and ginger directly on the gas burner until they look like a small house fire.
+Toast your star anise, cinnamon stick, and cloves in a dry pan.
+Rinse and blanch your bones from the butcher.
+Those three steps separate muddy pho from clear, perfumed, restaurant-grade pho.
+Skip them and you might as well open a tin of Massel beef stock and call it a night.

 What you need